Rod end bearing

-A rod end bearing, also known as a heim joint (N. America) or rose joint (U.K. and elsewhere), is a mechanical articulating joint.
-Such joints are used on the ends of control rods, steering links, tie rods, or anywhere a precision articulating joint is required, and where a clevis end (which requires perfect 90-degree alignment between the attached shaft and the second component) is unsuitable.
+A rod end bearing, also known as a heim joint (North America) or rose joint (UK and elsewhere), is a mechanical articulating joint.
+Such joints are used on the ends of control rods, steering links, tie rods, or anywhere a precision articulating joint is required, and where a clevis end (which requires perfect alignment between the components) is unsuitable.
 A ball swivel with an opening through which a bolt or other attaching hardware may pass is pressed into a circular casing with a threaded shaft attached.
 The threaded portion may be either male or female.
-The heim joint's advantage is that the ball insert permits the rod or bolt passing through it to be misaligned to a limited degree (an angle other than 90 degrees).
-A link terminated in two heim joints permits misalignment of their attached shafts (viz., other than 180 degrees).
+The heim joint's advantage is that the ball insert permits the rod or bolt passing through it to be misaligned to a limited degree.
+A link terminated in two heim joints permits misalignment of their attached shafts.

+A linkage with heim joints on both of its ends transmits force in one direction only: directly along its long axis.
+It cannot transmit forces in any other direction, or any moments.
+This makes these types of joints useful for statically determinate structures.